Wall Street rises and markets rally worldwide as Trump softens his tough talk on tariffs and the Fed

-NEW YORK (AP) — U.S. stocks are rising Wednesday as a worldwide rally comes back around to Wall Street after President Donald Trump appeared to back off his criticism of the Federal Reserve and his tough talk in his trade war.
+NEW YORK (AP) — U.S. stocks rose Wednesday as a worldwide rally came back around to Wall Street after President Donald Trump appeared to back off his criticism of the Federal Reserve and his tough talk in his trade war.

-The S&P 500 was 1.8% higher in late trading, coming off a big gain Tuesday that more than made up for its steep loss on Monday.
-The Dow Jones Industrial Average was up 462 points, or 1.2%, with an hour remaining in trading, and the Nasdaq composite was 2.9% higher.
+The S&P 500 climbed 1.7% and added to its big gain from Tuesday that more than made up for a steep loss on Monday.
+The Dow Jones Industrial Average rose 419 points, or 1.1%, and the Nasdaq composite gained 2.5%.

 Trump’s tough talk had frightened investors because the Fed is supposed to act independently, without pressure from politicians, so that it can make decisions that may be painful in the short term but are best for the long term.